Tushika25/Microsoft-Udacity-ML-scholarship/README.md

 > update and install this package first

-- For all the possible languages that support syntax highlithing on GitHub (which is basically all of them), refer <a href="https://github.com/github/linguist/blob/master/lib/linguist/languages.yml" target="_blank">here</a>.
+- For all the possible languages that support syntax highlighting on GitHub (which is basically all of them), refer <a href="https://github.com/github/linguist/blob/master/lib/linguist/languages.yml" target="_blank">here</a>.

 ---